-Two weeks ago, Mr. FC and I decided to cut fast food out of our life.
-Well, more specifically until February 2018.
-We started the day after Thanksgiving and have been going strong.
+Two weeks ago, my husband and I decided to cut fast food out of our life.
+Well, for about 3 months or so.

 I wanted to share with you the ups and downs of our journey, and the surprising effects that we’ve faced along the way.